-The "Best Of" seminars are designed for professionals interested in improving the design, management, and sustainability of anti-corruption efforts.
+The "Best Of" seminars are designed for professionals interested in improving the design, management, and sustainability of their anti-corruption efforts.
 Over two exciting days, participants are exposed to cutting-edge research in anti-corruption and inspired to move imaginatively across cultures and sectors.

 An overview of previous seminars is available under the "Previous Best Ofs" tab to the right.

 REGISTRATION & FEES

 Candidate ProfileThis seminar is designed for, among others, anti-corruption experts, investigators, compliance officers, business executives, government officials, leaders of civil society organizations, and academics.

 VisaParticipants requiring a visa for Austria are responsible for their own visa arrangements and any associated costs.